EnterpriseDB/repmgr/autofailover_quick_setup.rst

 Automatic Failover
 ==================

-repmgr allows setups for automatic failover when it detects the failure of the master node.
+repmgr allows for automatic failover when it detects the failure of the master node.
 Following is a quick setup for this.

 Installation